pirskwared/pyre-ttrpg/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

-THE PYRE TABLETOP ROLE PLAYING GAME IS AN ORIGINAL CREATION
+THE PYRE TABLETOP ROLE PLAYING GAME IS AN ORIGINAL CREATION by Brendan Safr

 THE PYRE TABLETOP ROLE PLAYING GAME IS NOT LICENSED UNDER THE OGL